decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 ## Solution

-**What We're Building**: A unified SDK that combines Keypo's encryption with Synapse's Filecoin storage to enable privacy-preserving decentralized applications.
+**What We're Building**: A unified SDK (`@keypo/synapse-sdk`) that combines Keypo's encryption with Synapse's Filecoin storage to enable privacy-preserving decentralized applications.

 **For Developers**:
-- **Plug-and-Play Privacy**: Add encryption to existing Synapse storage with just a few lines of code
-- **Flexible Access Control**: Define access rules using smart contracts, token balances, NFT ownership, or custom logic
+- **Single Package**: Import everything from `@keypo/synapse-sdk` - no need for separate Synapse SDK
+- **On-chain access control**: Contract deployment and NFT minting happen automatically on upload
+- **Simple Interface**: All operations use `commp` as the primary identifier

 **For End Users**:
 - **True Data Ownership**: Users control their encryption keys and access permissions